HESA Subscription Model

 HERA requires fees payable in any twelve-month period to not exceed the costs incurred in the same period.
 We will therefore need to allow for adjustments to subscriptions.

-Twice yearly invoicing will facilitate this by providing flexibility to recuperate additional costs or discount subscriptions where savings are made.
+Twice yearly invoicing will facilitate this by providing flexibility to recuperate additional costs or discount subscriptions where savings are made, in the same way as happens with energy bills.

 Statutory subscription model

-The methodology for calculating the post-February 2020 subscription model includes a fixed fee per provider and a per student fee.
+The methodology for calculating the post-February 2020 subscription model includes a per-provider fee and a per student fee.

 - England Approved